hanskellner/Fusion360Image2Surface/README.md

 4. A file dialog will be displayed.
   - Select an image file to convert to a surface and click OK.
   - Note, because of limitations in Fusion on the size of meshes, I highly recommend using only very small images.
-For example, the moon image above is only 50x50 pixels.
+For example, the moon image used to generate the above surface is only 50x50 pixels.
 If you have an image that's large then create a smaller version of it then import that.

 5. The settings dialog will be shown.
 Adjust your preferences: